Skip to main content Skip to footer site map

 Finalize Wage, Tax, and Benefits Information

-Before finalizing your payroll for the current year, review your information to ensure everything looks accurate for each employee and your company as a whole.
+Before finalizing your payroll for the current year, review your information to ensure everything looks accurate for each employee and your company.
 Total each employee's wages, taxes paid, and benefits earned throughout the year, then calculate summary figures for your business to use on the applicable year-end tax forms.
 This also includes any fringe benefits you offer, which are generally included in an employee's income and can include personal and sick days, partial tuition reimbursement, company car, or stock options.
 Make sure that you report fringe benefits under employee earnings.

 Distribute Forms W-2 to All Employees

 Once the final payroll for the year has been processed, you can print and distribute Forms W-2.
 Some payroll providers will send Forms W-2 directly to your employees.
-Regardless of delivery method, employees must receive a copy (or have access to download a copy) of their Form W-2 by Jan.
-31 of the following calendar year, so these forms must be calculated and distributed quickly.
+Regardless of delivery method, employees must receive a copy (or have access to download a copy) of their Form W-2 by January 31 of the following calendar year, so these forms must be calculated and distributed quickly.

 File Year-End Payroll Tax Forms With the IRS and Deposit Taxes Owed